angular/angular/aio/content/guide/template-syntax.md

 <div class="is-helpful alert">

-Most of the Template Syntax guides have dedicated working example apps that demonstrate the individual topic of each guide.
+Most of the Template Syntax guides have dedicated working example applications that demonstrate the individual topic of each guide.
 To see all of them working together in one app, see the comprehensive <live-example title="Template Syntax Live Code"></live-example>.

 </div>